gpozzi/capstone-google-analytics/python.md

 We'll also parse both datetime columns (**`lpep_pickup_datetime`** and **`lpep_dropoff_datetime`**) with the given format `'%Y-%m-%d %H:%M:%S.%f'` to ensure data consistency across all rows.

-Finally, they will all be saved as new CSV files.
+Finally, they will all be saved as new CSV files to be loaded into SQL Server as new tables.

 ### 2017
 ```python